PDLT-University-of-York/test-split-site/docs/ultra/ai-da.md

 AI-DA can generate images and automatically search for copyright-compliant photographs on Unsplash.
 You can use this feature wherever you can add an image via the text editor.

+You can also generate images in Copilot and upload them to the site directly.

 !!!
-Tip "Using this feature effectively"
+Tip "Using the image generator effectively"

     AIDA uses the item title to generate or search for images.
 These may not fit the image you want, so enter your own description to return more relevant images.

+Steps to generate or search for images:

 1. Open a Document or other item with a text editor and click the **Image icon**.
 2. Click **Upload from Device** to open the source selection menu.